MBamdad/HAMNO/README.md

 This variational formulation improves global physical consistency, numerical conditioning, and compatibility with homogeneous Neumann boundary conditions.

-Together, the strong-form and weak-form residuals provide a complementary multi-objective constraint: the strong form controls local differential errors, while the weak form improves element-wise variational consistency.
+This dual-residual formulation establishes a complementary multi-objective physics constraint, where the strong form enforces local differential consistency and the weak form promotes element-wise variational consistency within a unified training objective.

 ---